sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-# How to Fix `VCRUNTIME140_1.DLL` and `MSVCP140.DLL` Error

-- You are missing the Redistributable needed.
-[Click here to download the x64 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) and then install it.

-&nbsp;

-&nbsp;

 # How to Fix `The Application was unable to start correctly (0xc000007b)` Error

 - You might be missing the Redistributable needed.
 [Click here to download the x64 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) and then install it.
 If it was already installed then select Repair.

-&nbsp;

-&nbsp;

-# How to Fix Silent Crash Error

-## Context: Interacting with items, skills, or monsters.

-- Diablo 2 must be installed in English.
-Any other language will cause completely random crashes with items, skills, and monsters.
-	- Link to English [Classic](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2) and [LOD](https://www.blizzard.com/download/confirmation?platform=windows&locale=en_US&product=d2lod) installers.
-May need to sign in.
-- If English Diablo II, re-install.
-- Hovering over the bottom right of the stash is a known crash bug.
-No fix.
-Avoid moving your cursor to the bottom right of the stash.

-&nbsp;

-&nbsp;

-# How to Fix Bugged Launcher With White Background Error

-- Run the Launcher as Administrator.

-Note: Do not run the launcher multiple times, you can only have one instance of it running at a time.

 &nbsp;